Laesod/gateway/README.md

 'admin@gmail.com' and 'user@gmail.com' both with password 'admin'. admin@gmail.com will be assigned to roles ROLE_ADMIN and ROLE_USER, user@gmail.com will be assigned to the role ROLE_USER (check db_initializer.sql in resources for more details).
 Passwords will be stored in DB in encoded mode.

-- In command line navigate to conspector-gateway folder and execute
+- In command line navigate to gateway folder and execute
 	- npm install
 	- bower install
 	- gulp dev

-- Open another command line, navigate to conspector-gateway folder and execute (previous terminal should be open)
+- Open another command line, navigate to gateway folder and execute (previous terminal should be open)
 	- mvn clean install
 	- mvn spring-boot:run